KillianLynch/local-lab-dev/JSON Duality cloud world/create-views/create-views.md

     ```
     ![showing no document](images/rat_etag.png " ")

-3. This shows us the current etage is, "etag" : "6BC843789BC84C54723E8DE208B3168C".
+3. This shows us the current etag is, "etag" : "6BC843789BC84C54723E8DE208B3168C".
 Lets replace the full document and replace the summary and genres details.
     ```
     <copy>